orbkit/orbkit/doc/install.rst

     $ cd $HOME

-Get a copy of orbkit, either with git or using a tarball.
+Get a copy of orbkit, either with git or using a zip archive.
 It is strongly recommended to use git, since this version always contains the newest bug fixes and features.
-If git is not available on your system, the newest version can additionally be cloned from https://github.com/orbkit/orbkit.

   * Using git: